AlfioEmanueleFresta/xdg-credentials-portal/README.md

 - **Passwordless Authentication**.
 FIDO2/WebAuthn brings the promise of a world without passwords, and related security incidents, which is worth pursuing.
 A platform API would make it easier for applications to support stronger authentication.

 - **Platform Authenticators** are an important part of the FIDO2 specification, and fundamental for widespread adoption of passwordless authentication.
 Windows Hello, [Android's FIDO2 support][fido-android], Apple's TouchID and FaceID, are all examples of platform authenticators.
-There is no reason why the Linux desktop community could not enjoy similar benefits.
+There is no reason why the Linux desktop community could not enjoy similar benefits

   - [Passwordless Web Authentication Support via Windows Hello - Mozilla Security Blog][firefox-hello]
   - [Your Google Android 7+ Phone Is Now a FIDO2 Security Key - Fido Alliance][fido-android]